 Vacationing abroad can be one of the most thrilling traveling experiences.
-Vacationers get to indulge in culture, food, art, and customs they may have been completely unfamiliar with.
+Vacationers get to indulge in culture, food, art, and customs they may be completely unfamiliar with.

 However, while each destination has its own shortlist of things to do before you travel, there are some general rules that travelers should live by no matter where they're going to avoid frustrations.